More misleading info from popular R&R icon…

-Thus far the testimony of the Church’s official chronology as of 1860.
+Thus far the testimony of the Church’s accepted chronology as of 1860.
 Was Leo VIII included as a true Pope in subsequent editions of the Annuario Pontificio?
 We have not been able to verify it yet, but it is possible.

 The 1959 Catholic Almanac (Paterson, NJ: St. Anthony’s Guild) presents a list which it says is “adapted from” the 1958 Annuario Pontificio (p.
 145).
 Oddly, John XII’s immediate successor is listed there as being Leo VIII, and Leo’s as being Benedict V (p.
 147).
 To make matters worse, the dates given for their respective reigns overlap so that Leo’s cuts into John’s and Benedict’s into Leo’s.
 Obviously, these dates cannot be taken as referring to definitely valid pontifical reigns, as there can only be one Pope at a time.

 Why is there so much confusion about this?
 The fundamental difficulty is that the time period in which all these things transpired is known as the saeculum obscurum (“dark age”), for which reliable historical sources are scarce.
 But there is one incident that is probably most responsible for giving Leo’s claim to the Papacy any extent of credibility at all: Pope Benedict V appears to have voluntarily resigned the Papacy in favor of Leo when the latter demanded to be recognized as Pope and presumed to depose Benedict.